 It was agreed that these principles should apply for all human genomic sequence generated by large-scale sequencing centres, funded for the public good, in order to prevent such centres establishing a privileged position in the exploitation and control of human sequence information.

 In order to promote coordination of activities, it was agreed that large-scale sequencing centres should inform HUGO (Human Genome Organisation) of their intention to sequence particular regions of the genome.
 HUGO would present this information on their world wide web page and direct users to the web pages of individual centres for more detailed information regarding the current status of sequencing in specific regions.
 This mechanism should enable centres to declare their intentions in a general framework while also allowing more detailed interrogation at the local level.

 These principles were endorsed by all participants.
 These included officers from, and scientists supported by, the Wellcome Trust, the UK Medical Research Council, the National Institutes of Health NCHGR (National Center for Human Genome Research), the DOE (US Department of Energy), the German Human Genome Programme, the European Commission, HUGO and the Human Genome Project of Japan.

 Information about data release and the Human Genome Project can be found on the HUGO website.

-See the Sanger Institute website for more information about the Sanger Institute's human genome sequencing work.
+The Sanger Institute website has more information about its human genome sequencing work.